mykakugaya/professionalportfolio/README.md

 https://mykakugaya.github.io/professionalportfolio

 ## Description
 Includes my current resume, portfolio pieces, and past outstanding team projects that I have collaborated in.
-In addition, discloses my personal  infromation as well as my Github/LinkedIn profiles for contacting purposes.
+In addition, discloses my personal information as well as my Github/LinkedIn profiles for contacting purposes.

 ## License
 This project is licensed under the MIT license.